SACHSTech/careers-in-computer-science-alyannasantos/README.md

 * You will seek new possibilites by being creative in the brainstorming process
 * Adapt to change in circumstances through confidence

-## Ontario Training Project Management Workshops
+## Ontario Training Network: Project Management Workshops

 ### Two-day Workshops